Skip to Main Content

 The word ‘archive’ is derived from the Greek word ‘archeia’, meaning ‘public records’.

-An archives is a place where people can go to gather firsthand facts, data, and evidence from letters, reports, notes, memos, photographs, and other primary sources (from the National Archives).
+An archive is a place where people can go to gather firsthand facts, data, and evidence from letters, reports, notes, memos, photographs, and other primary sources (from the National Archives).

 Archives are different from libraries in several respects.
 Libraries can generally be defined as “collections of books and/or other print or nonprint materials organized and maintained for use.”
 Patrons of those libraries can access materials at the library, via the Internet, or by checking them out for home use.
 Libraries exist to make their collections available to the people they serve.